mjn1369/FieldSetView/README.md

 [![License][LicenseBadge]][ProjectLicenceUrl]
 [![JitpackBadge]][JitpackUrl]

-FieldSetView is an Android custom view which mimics the "fieldset" tag in html.
+FieldSetView is an Android custom view which mimics the "fieldset" tag in HTML.

 ## Download
 ### Gradle: